OpenMined/syft-extras/docs/syft-event.md

 3. **Use efficient serialization** - JSON for compatibility, MessagePack for performance
 4. **Implement request throttling** - Prevent overwhelming the system
 5. **Monitor resource usage** - Track memory and CPU usage
+6. **Configure cleanup appropriately** - Balance file retention with disk space usage
+7. **Monitor cleanup statistics** - Track cleanup performance and adjust intervals as needed
+8. **Use user-specific directories** - Leverage the new directory structure for better organization

 ## Security